Jack Eichel scores twice, Golden Knights top Winnipeg 5-2 – KION546

 LAS VEGAS (AP) — Jack Eichel scored twice, Adin Hill made 26 saves and the Vegas Golden Knights beat the Winnipeg Jets 5-2 on Thursday night.

-Eichel has his third multi-goal game in 39 contests since joining Vegas last season.
+Eichel had his third multi-goal game in 39 contests since joining Vegas last season.
 It was the 32nd time in his career he’s scored two or more goals.

 Vegas continued its impressive start under first-year coach Bruce Cassidy with the Knights improving to 4-1-0 while outscoring their opponents by a combined score of 17-10.